Reviews You Can Rely On

 Not as rugged as many heavier models

+Not everything is perfect, though: The material around the ankle is light and cushy, which is both a pro and a con.
+We appreciated how well it felt against our ankle bones, but with so much cushion, sometimes we had to re-tie our laces to get the compression level tighter for improved confidence when wearing heavier backpacks.
 Consider this particular boot a very supportive hiking shoe or an incredibly minimalist hiking boot.
-It is quite lightweight but still offers good ankle support and fleet-footedness over cross-country terrain.
-This weight savings and substantial use of synthetic materials may mean there are some longer-term durability issues.
-So, by leaning into the lighter weight side of the boot category, you may have to replace your footwear more often as it will wear out faster.
-These are going to be best for the hiker who really wants the weight savings of the shoe but still needs the support of a boot.
-But if your adventures require a more rugged model for alpine climbs, the Scarpa Zodiac Plus GTX can tackle the mountain.
+It is quite lightweight but offers excellent stability and fleet-footedness over varied terrain.
+Lightweight hiking boots don't tend to last as long as heavier boots, but the agility might be worth the need to replace your footwear more often.
+These are going to be best for the hiker who really wants the weight savings of a shoe but still needs the support of a boot.
+If your adventures require a more rugged model for alpine climbs, the Scarpa Zodiac Plus GTX can tackle the mountain.

 Best Waterproof Protection